-Using this teaching strategy, I created these no prep Christmas multi-step word problems for third grade.
-There is also a set for fourth grade in my store.
+Using these teaching strategies, I created these no prep Christmas word problems for third grade.
+There is also a set for fourth and second grades in my store.
 A link is at the end of this post.
+If you have early finishers or gifted students who need more extensions, check out this post for tips and ideas!

 They are rigorous.